espidev/ProtectionStones/README.md

     protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands. protectionstones.adjacent.x - Sets the number of non-adjacent regions players can have if "regions_must_be_adjacent" is true.
-Unlimited with -1. protectionstones.merge - Allows players to merge their regions with other regions they own. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions. protectionstones.limit.alias.x - Replace alias with the protection block alias and x with the limit of that protection block the player can place.
+Unlimited with -1. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions. protectionstones.limit.alias.x - Replace alias with the protection block alias and x with the limit of that protection block the player can place.